vitalycherednichenko/contacts-manager/README.md

 ### Method 2: Via Xcode (macOS only)

 1. Open `CLProject.xcodeproj` in Xcode
-2. Select the "CLProject" scheme
+2. Select the "ContactsApp" scheme
 3. Click the "Run" button (▶️) or use the keyboard shortcut `Cmd + R`

 ### Installing Swift